Kamyil/book-programming-language/README.md

 let age be 17

 if age is less than 18 then
-  call print with "You cant drink alcohol in EU" else if age is 18 call print with "You can now drink alcohol in EU" else
+  call print with "You can't drink alcohol in EU" else if age is 18 call print with "You can now drink alcohol in EU" else